ReiseKato/HBRS-neural-network/README.md

     -  public static float[] getSpecificWeights(Float[][] weightsAndBias, int[] layerConfig, int neuronNumber, int layerNumber)
           - method for reading the specifc weights and bias for aech Neuron
           - to get the right configuration, you have to hand over the right index of your Neuron of your Neuron in your right Layer
-          - the implementation of this method is quite weird as I have build the neural Network without taking the dataset into consideration. next time I should definetly take the layout of the dataset into consideration
+          - the implementation of this method is quite weird as I have build the neural Network without taking the dataset             into consideration.
+            Next time I should definetly take the layout of the dataset into consideration

     -  public static int getTrainingInputCount(String path)
           - specify the path of the trainig data csv file